 Cool It Down

 Your first instinct in this situation might be to ice the area or run ice-cold water over it, but that can actually worsen the burn.
-"Immediately after a burn, you should cool down the skin with a cool compress for several minutes," explains Meghan Brown, RN, the nurse manager for the wound center at Dartmouth-Hitchcock Medical Center.
+"Immediately after a burn, you should cool down the skin with a cool compress for several minutes," explains Meghan Brown, RN.
 "Do not use ice, as it could potentially damage your skin further."

 Assess the Damage

 Once you've cooled down the burn, assess the damage.
-"Most curling iron burns are first-degree and treated at home without medical intervention," assures Donna Sieffert, RN, the nurse manager for plastic surgery at Dartmouth-Hitchcock Medical Center.
+"Most curling iron burns are first-degree and treated at home without medical intervention," assures Donna Sieffert, RN.
 However, if the burn results in blisters, discharge, or severe color change, immediately seek medical care.

 Disinfect and Protect the Burn